 Raised beds not only help control the quality of the soil; they also support the structure of the greenhouse so there is no digging or concrete involved, while lending long term stability.

-Texans that are 45 years and up comprise just under 37% of the population.
-Gardeners in Texas have a relatively easy time due to the moderate climate in most of the state.
-Thus, 86% of the land in Texas is used for agriculture.
-Community gardens, especially, are becoming very popular.
+Michigan residents 45 years and older comprise just under 35% of its population.
+People who garden in Michigan have had success with lettuces, peas and spinach as these are cool season crops.
+Tomatoes, peppers and melons have done better when the weather and soils are warmer.
+Community gardens, especially, are becoming increasingly popular in urban areas.
+They relieve stress, anxiety, and depression.
 Retirees have more time to garden but are physically limited as they get older.
 Up and down movements required when sowing seeds and weeding, squatting, and reaching while planting and harvesting all take a physical toll on the body that may discourage this activity.

 Our Solution: An outdoor living space built for gardening & comfort